End-to-End Sequential Sampling and Reconstruction for MRI: Conclusion

 \section{Conclusion}

 Accelerating the MRI acquisition process has the potential to reduce patient discomfort, increase throughput, and expand the use of MRI worldwide.
 In this paper, we have proposed an end-to-end sequential sampling and reconstruction framework for accelerated MR imaging.
 We leverage the sequential nature of MRI acquisition and design a model with explicit sequential structure that jointly optimizes a neural network-based sampler simultaneously with a network-based reconstructor.
 In our experiments, this simple framework outperforms previous state-of-the-art MR sampling approaches for up to nearly $97\%$ of the test samples on the fastMRI single-coil knee dataset.
-Our framework is trained through end-to-end differentiable learning, making our method easy to implement in standard machine learning libraries and train on new datasets.

 In the future we plan to expand our general framework to handle more realistic experimental settings.
 In particular, by replacing our discrete 2D sampler with one that samples from a continuous 2D trajectory space, we can model more complex but feasible trajectories.
-Additionally, realistic subject motion can be simply incorporated into our model by perturbing the 3D target volume according to a motion model during the $T$ acquisition steps.
-Other future directions include incorporating uncertainty quantification~\cite{zhang2019reducing, sun2020deep} and integrating with tasks such as anatomical registration~\cite{balakrishnan2019voxelmorph} or image segmentation~\cite{hesamian2019deep} to arrive at more unified end-to-end frameworks.
+Other future directions include incorporating uncertainty quantification~\citep{zhang2019reducing, sun2020deep} and integrating with tasks such as anatomical registration~\citep{balakrishnan2019voxelmorph} or image segmentation~\citep{hesamian2019deep} to arrive at more unified end-to-end frameworks.
 Overall, our results suggest that future methods for MRI sampling can benefit from the collaboration of sequential sampling and co-design via end-to-end learning.